Hwaseong Fortress: Records of Hwaseong Fortress Construction

 A white paper, Hwaseong Seongyeok Uigwe (Records of Hwaseong Fortress Construction), was published in 1801, shortly after the death of King Jeongjo.
 It has ten volumes and proved invaluable for the reconstruction effort in 1970 after the fortress had been severely damaged during the Korean War.
 The volumes were divided by subject, with the first covering the plans for building, including blueprints and a list of supervisors.
 The next six volumes detail the actual implementation of the construction, such as the royal orders and records of the wages of the workers.
 The final three volumes are supplements and detail the construction of the adjoining palace, Haenggung.
 Manpower was allocated by speciality, dividing workers by trade, categorising them as foremen, stonemasons, labourers, and so on.
-The records also detail the amounts of different materials used.
+The records also detail the quantities of different materials used.

 An abridged French translation was published in 1898 by Henry Chevalier, who was consul of France in Korea, while a full German translation with commentary is provided in a thesis by Doo Won Cho of the University of Bamberg.

-Overview of Structures
+Overview of structures

 Wall

 The wall is 5.74 km in length and varies between 4 and 6 m, originally enclosing 1.3 km2 of land.
 On flat terrain the wall was generally built higher than that on either of the two hills over which it passes, as higher walls were seen as less necessary along hilltops.
 The parapets are made of stone and brick, like most of the fortress, and were 1.2 m in height.
-All parts are well-maintained and the whole circuit can be walked easily.
+All parts are well-maintained, and the whole circuit can be walked easily.

 The Four Main Gates

 The 1795 fortress had four gates: Janganmun (north gate), Hwaseomun (west), Paldalmun (south) and Changnyongmun (east).
-Janganmun and Paldalmun are the largest of the four main gates and resemble Seoul's Namdaemun in roof design and stone and woodwork.
+Janganmun and Paldalmun are the largest of the four main gates and resemble Seoul's Namdaemun in roof design, stone and woodwork.
 Indeed, Janganmun is the largest gate in Korea.
 Both the north and south gates are topped with two-storey wooden pavilions, while Hwaseomun's and Changyongmun's, those of the west and east gates respectively, have only one storey.
 The four main gates are encircled by miniature fortresses which were manned by guards.
 Meanwhile, Changyoungmun was greatly destroyed during the Korean War and it was restored in 1978.